MaxvanHorssen/random-tilings/README.md

 </p>

 # Important Notes
-A documentation for the the routines provided by `Randomtilings` can be found in the pdf `Documentation for Randomtilings`.
+A documentation for the the routines provided by `RandomTilings` can be found in the pdf `Documentation for RandomTilings`.
-In the current version, not all options from `Matlabtilings` have been implemented in the Python package.
+In the current version, not all options from `MatlabTilings` have been implemented in the Python package.
 Therefore, `Documentation for RandomTilings` mainly discusses the necessary changes important for the Python package.
-Some parts of the [`Help file`](https://sites.google.com/view/cchar/random-tilings)  for `Matlabtilings` are copied for context.
+Some parts of the [`Help file`](https://sites.google.com/view/cchar/random-tilings)  for `MatlabTilings` are copied for context.
 For a more complete description, the reader should consult the [`Help file`](https://sites.google.com/view/cchar/random-tilings); please keep in mind that only some features are available in the Python package.